Refog Review (2026): Features, Plans & Pricing

 Summing Up

-Refog is a strong choice if you want straightforward, traditional Windows monitoring that captures real user activity (keystrokes, URLs, screenshots, app use, and file changes).
-Its three products make it easy to pick the right fit (personal PC, office network, or terminal server), and pricing is simple once you note that employee and terminal options are sold in license bundles.
+Refog may be a suitable option for users who need straightforward Windows monitoring for authorized use cases, such as parental oversight, employee monitoring, productivity reporting, or data protection.
+Its three products make it easy to pick the right fit: personal PC, office network, or terminal server.
+Pricing is simple once you note that employee and terminal options are sold in license bundles.

-If you're mainly on Windows and want solid coverage without complicated plans, Refog is worth considering.
+If you're mainly on Windows and need monitoring features for lawful and clearly defined purposes, Refog may be worth considering.
 If you need native macOS support or a more modern, cloud-first dashboard, you should compare other tools first.